greenelab/cimr-d/doc/contributing.md

 For single compressed text files submissions, _cimr-d_ will accept a gdrive link in place of an archive service such as [Zenodo](https://zenodo.org).
-Additional requirement for a gdrive link is an pre-defined file name `input_name` field in the `data_file` section to overwrite the hashed file path of gdrive links.
+Additional requirement for a Google Drive link is an pre-defined file name `input_name` field in the `data_file` section to overwrite the hashed file path.

 An example yaml file is provided below: